-- 1. A master index, which stores for each keyword k a list of triplets of the form $\langle TO_id, node_id, schema_node \rangle$ where TO{id} is the id of the target object that contains the node of type schema_node with id node_id, which contains k.
-The node_id 5 and schema_node are needed when calculating the score of a candidate network (Definition 4.1), since as we describe below, the generated relations only store target object id's. - 2.
-A set of statistics specifying: (a) the number s(S) of nodes of type S in the XML graph and (b) the average number $c(S \rightarrow S')$ of children of type S' for a random node of type S.
+1. A master index, which stores for each keyword k a list of triplets of the form $\langle TO_id, node_id, schema_node \rangle$ where TO_id is the id of the target object that contains the node of type $schema_node$ with id $node_id$, which contains k.
+The $node_id$ and $schema_node$ are needed when calculating the score of a candidate network (Definition 4.1), since as we describe below, the generated relations only store target object id's.

-$^{{}^{5}}$ node_id is needed to distinguish two nodes of the same type and of the same target object.
+4node_id is needed to distinguish two nodes of the same type and of the same target object.

-- 3. BLOBs of target objects, which given an object id instantly return the whole target object. - 4.
+- 2. A set of statistics specifying: (a) the number s(S) of nodes of type S in the XML graph and (b) the average number $c(S \to S')$ of children of type S' for a random node of type S. - 3.
+BLOBs of target objects, which given an object id instantly return the whole target object. - 4.
 A decomposition of the TSS graph into fragments, which correspond to connection relations that allow efficient retrieval of MTTON's.

-Figure 8 shows a valid decomposition of the TSS graph of Figure 6, where the thick arrows and the closed dotted curves denote single edge and multiple edge fragments respectively.
+Figure 9 shows a valid decomposition of the TSS graph of Figure 6, where the thick arrows and the closed dotted curves denote single edge and multiple edge fragments respectively.
 We map each fragment into a connection relation.
-For example, $P \rightarrow O \rightarrow L$ (in short POL, since the arrows are unambiguously implied by the TSS graph) is the connection relation that corresponds to the fragment in the dotted line.
+For example, $P \to O \to L$ (in short POL, since the arrows are unambiguously implied by the TSS graph) is the connection relation that corresponds to the fragment in the dotted line.
 It stores the connections among the Person, Order and Lineitem TSS's.
 LPref is the connection relation that corresponds to the fragment (indicated by the thick dotted line) containing the reference edge between Lineitem and Person.

 Query processing consists of five stages.
-The keyword discoverer inputs the set of keywords and outputs for each keyword k the containing list L(k) of $\langle TO_id, node_id, schema_node \rangle$ where the node identified by node_id contains k.
+The keyword discoverer inputs the set of keywords and outputs for each keyword k the containing list L(k) of $\langle TO_id, node_id, schema_node \rangle$ where the node identified by $node_id$ contains k.